MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/sdk-authentication.md

     response.sendRedirect(authorizationEndpoint.toString());
     ```
     ```php
-    // The user needs to provide consent for the application to access their Bing Ads accounts. header('Location: '. $_SESSION['AuthorizationData']->Authentication->GetAuthorizationEndpoint());
+    // The user needs to provide consent for the application to access their Microsoft Advertising accounts. header('Location: '. $_SESSION['AuthorizationData']->Authentication->GetAuthorizationEndpoint());
     ```
     ```python
     oauth_web_auth_code_grant.get_authorization_endpoint()
     ```

-    The user will be prompted through the Microsoft Account authorization web browser control to grant permissions for your application to manage their Bing Ads accounts.
+    The user will be prompted through the Microsoft Account authorization web browser control to grant permissions for your application to manage their Microsoft Advertising accounts.

-    The authorization service calls back to your application with the redirection URI, which includes an authorization code if the user authorized your application to manage their Bing Ads accounts.
-For example the callback Url includes an authorization code as follows if the user granted permissions for your application to manage their Bing Ads accounts: *https://contoso.com/redirect/?code=CODE&state=ClientStateGoesHere*.
-If the user granted your application permissions to manage their Bing Ads accounts, you should use the code right away in the next step.
+    The authorization service calls back to your application with the redirection URI, which includes an authorization code if the user authorized your application to manage their Microsoft Advertising accounts.
+For example the callback Url includes an authorization code as follows if the user granted permissions for your application to manage their Microsoft Advertising accounts: *https://contoso.com/redirect/?code=CODE&state=ClientStateGoesHere*.
+If the user granted your application permissions to manage their Microsoft Advertising accounts, you should use the code right away in the next step.
 The short duration of the authorization code, approximately 5 minutes, is subject to change.

-    If the user denied your application permissions to manage their Bing Ads accounts, the callback URI includes an error and error description field as follows: *REDIRECTURI?error=access_denied&error_description=ERROR_DESCRIPTION&state=ClientStateGoesHere*.
+    If the user denied your application permissions to manage their Microsoft Advertising accounts, the callback URI includes an error and error description field as follows: *REDIRECTURI?error=access_denied&error_description=ERROR_DESCRIPTION&state=ClientStateGoesHere*.

 3. Use the authorization code to request the access token and refresh token.
 Pass the full callback URI when using the *OAuthWebAuthCodeGrant* instance to request the access token and refresh token.